2000 United States House of Representatives elections in Michigan

 The 2000 congressional elections in Michigan was held on November 7, 2000, to determine who would represent the state of Michigan in the United States House of Representatives.
 Michigan had sixteen seats in the House, apportioned according to the 1990 United States census.
 Representatives are elected for two-year terms.

+The state primary elections were held on August 8.

-The election in Michigan's 8th congressional district was the closest House race in 2000.
+The general election in Michigan's 8th congressional district was the closest House race in 2000.